NBNARADHYA/covid-vaccine-distribution/README.md

 This will make a copy of the code to your local machine.

-3. Now move to the `ey-techathon` directory.
+3. Change directory to `ey-techathon`.

 ```
 cd ey-techathon
 ```

-4. Now check the remote of your local code by:
+4. Check the remote of your local repo by:

 ```
 git remote -v
 ```

-The response should look like:
+It should output the following:

 ```
 origin	https://github.com/<username>/ey-techathon.git (fetch)
 origin	https://github.com/<username>/ey-techathon.git (push)
 ```

-To add upstream to remote, run:
+Add upstream to remote:

 ```
 git remote add upstream https://github.com/NBNARADHYA/ey-techathon.git
 ```

-Again run `git remote -v`, the response should look like:
+Running `git remote -v` should then print the following:

 ```
 origin	https://github.com/<username>/ey-techathon.git (fetch)